the feed.

 who am I?

-Well, I am, like most citizens continually evolving.
-If asked today I’d say I’m a curious mix of things.
+Well, if asked today, I’d say I’m a curious mix of things.
 I am:

-…a Health and Physical Education teacher by training, and a social change advocate by choice;
+…a Health and Physical Education teacher by training, thirty years in community services by choice;

 faq.